 Most tissues are water-rich and contain 70-80% water.
 The three major exceptions to this are:

-The variation between individuals in the ratio of TBW to total body weight is quite large but the majority of the variation is due to different amounts of adipose tissue.
-Obese adults have a lower ratio.
-For any particular tissue of the body the variation is much less but any variation that occurs is still mostly due to differences in amount of adipose tissue.
+The variation between individuals in the ratio of TBW to total body weight is quite large but the majority of the variation is due to different amounts of adipose tissue as adipose has a low water content.
+Differences (between individuals) in the amount of bone and plasma are much smaller.
+Obese adults have a lower ratio because of the greater amount of adipose tissue.
+Differences in percent body water between males and females are primarily due to differences in amounts of adipose tissue.
+For any particular tissue of the body the variation is very much less but any variation that occurs is still mostly due to differences in amount of fat content.

 |Body Fluid Compartments (70 kg male)|

 The Intracellular Fluid is composed of at least 1014 separate tiny cellular packages.
 The concept of a single united "compartment" called intracellular fluid is clearly artificial.
 The ICF compartment is really a "virtual compartment" considered as the sum of this huge number of discontinuous small collections.
 How can the term ‘intracellular fluid’ be used as though it was a single body of fluid?
 The reason is that though not united physically, the collections have extremely important unifying similarities which make the ICF concept of practical usefulness in physiology.
 In particular, similarities of location, composition and behaviour:

 Because of this physiological usefulness, it is convenient to talk of an idealised ICF as though it were a single real entity.
 The use of this convention allows predictions to be made about what will happen with various interventions and within limits these are physiologically meaningful.